European travel insurance

 As standard, our policies offer a range of benefits, some of which include:

-- Cover for over 50 sports and activities
+- Activity holiday insurance covering over 50 sports and activities as standard

 - Medical expenses and hospital benefit